your-digital-research/shaders-in-computer-graphics/README.md

-# Shaders in Computer Graphics
+# Shaders In Computer Graphics

-This repository, developed by [Davit Badalyan](https://github.com/davit-badalyan), is a collection of materials related to a master's thesis on **Shaders in Computer Graphics**.
+This repository, developed by [Davit Badalyan](https://github.com/davit-badalyan), is a collection of materials related to a master's thesis on **Shaders In Computer Graphics**.

 ## Table of Contents